awsdocs/aws-elemental-mediapackage-user-guide/doc_source/security-iam.md

 ### Access Control Lists \(ACLs\)<a name="security_iam_access-manage-acl"></a>

-Access control policies \(ACLs\) control which principals \(account members, users, or roles\) have permissions to access a resource\.
-ACLs are similar to resource\-based policies, although they are the only policy type that does not use the JSON policy document format\.
+Access control lists \(ACLs\) are a type of policy that controls which principals \(account members, users, or roles\) have permissions to access a resource\.
+ACLs are similar to resource\-based policies, although they do not use the JSON policy document format\.
 Amazon S3, AWS WAF, and Amazon VPC are examples of services that support ACLs\.
 To learn more about ACLs, see [Access Control List \(ACL\) Overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html) in the *Amazon Simple Storage Service Developer Guide*\.

 ### Other Policy Types<a name="security_iam_access-manage-other-policies"></a>